 Name of the alert.
 If the alert was automatically generated by the software, this field is blocked for editing, and the default name will follow the rule “Alert + ID”.
 If the alert was manually added by the user, the default name will be “User-defined”, but the user can change it.

-Sensor which the time series that generated the alert belongs to.
-Click in the sensor name to quickly see the generated alert in the time series graph.
+Sensor or zone which the time series that generated the alert belongs to.
+Click in the sensor or zone name to quickly see the generated alert in the time series graph.
+For more information about the difference betwee triggering alerts for zones vs sensors, please click here.

 Status of the event.
 The user should update status according with the respective events workflow: